2002–03 AEK Athens F.C. season: Overview

-For second season in a row with Makis Psomiadis at the wheel, who presented a very good team during the previous season.
-Despite the good performance in the last season, Fernando Santos resigned due to the disrupted relationship with the administrative leader of the club.
-Psomiadis afterwards made a decision that no one could initially believe and brought Dušan Bajević back to the wheel of AEK.
-The Bosnian-Greek coach accepted Psomiadis' proposal (having also received guarantees from Psomiadis that he would be protected from a portion of the fans who did not want him back) and his big return became reality.
-The return of Bajević received a divided reaction, as expected.
-Others did not want him at all in the club, others seemed to want him back due to his successful previous spell, while many seemed to viewed him strictly as a professional.
-Eventually, despite the problems he faced from time to time from a large portion of the crowd, in general, Bajević was able to work in the team during his first season without much trouble.
-Regarding the team's roster and the transfers of the summer of 2002, Carlos Gamarra left the team as his loan ended, while Akis Zikos, not having the best relations with Psomiadis, was also a thing of the past.
-On the other hand, Psomiadis made many impressive transfers such as Georgatos, Katsouranis, Borbokis, Wright, Centeno, Kreek, Nalitzis and Prieto.
+For the second season in a row under the management of Makis Psomiadis, who had assembled a good team the previous season.
+Despite the team's good performance in the last season, Fernando Santos resigned due to the disrupted relationship with the administrative leader of the club.
+Afterwards Psomiadis made a controversial decision and brought Dušan Bajević back to the club after six years.
+The return of Bajević received a divided reaction, since a portion of the supporters did not want him in the club at all, others seemed to want him back due to his successful previous spell, while many seemed to view him strictly as a professional.
+Despite the problems he faced from time to time from a large portion of the crowd, Bajević was able to do his job without much trouble.
+Regarding the team's roster and the transfers of the summer of 2002, Carlos Gamarra departed as his loan ended, while Akis Zikos, not having the best relationship with Psomiadis, also left the club.
+On the other hand, Psomiadis made many transfers of prominent players such as Georgatos, Katsouranis, Borbokis, Wright, Centeno, Kreek, Nalitzis and Prieto.

-AEK Athens presented a good and spectacular team with a very good performance and in the championship they had very good intervals.
-However, they were relatively behind in the title race, but eventually with an incredible streak of 12 wins in the last 12 games of the league, they re-entered the race finishing third, only 2 points behind Olympiacos and Panathinaikos, who were tied in first place, with the first winning the championship.
+AEK Athens presented an attractive team and produced several strong performances throughout the championship.
+Despite long periods of good form, they were left behind in the title race during the earlier stages of the season.
+However, a streak of 12 wins in the final 12 matches brought AEK back into contention for the title.
+Ultimately, they finished third, two points behind Olympiacos and Panathinaikos, who were tied in first place, with the former winning the title.